kristjanvalur/py-asynkit/README.md

 ### `task_switch(task, result=None, sleep_pos=None)`

 Immediately moves the given task to the head of the ready queue and switches to it, assuming it is runnable.
-When this call returns, returns `result`.  if `sleep_pos` is not None, the current task will be put to sleep at that position, using `sleep_insert()`.
+When this call returns, returns `result`.  if `sleep_pos is not None`, the current task will be put to sleep at that position, using `sleep_insert()`.
 Otherwise the current task is put at the end of the ready queue.